jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 will provide you with a better understanding of the present threat landscape and its future trajectory.
 Executive Summary
+Best regards,

-Best regards,Shimon N. Oren
+Shimon N. Oren
 VP of Research and Deep Learning
 04
 CYBER THREAT LANDSCAPE REPORT 2022
 D
   eep Instinct is pleased to release its 2021 Threat Landscape Report.
-The information presented in this report is based on D\-cloud, Deep Instincts proprietary file reputation database.
-The database receives data from multiple feeds including well\-known threat intelligence providers, curated sources maintained by Deep Instincts research group, and production data from Deep Instincts customer base.
+The information presented in this report is based on D\-cloud, Deep Instinct’s proprietary file reputation database.
+The database receives data from multiple feeds including well\-known threat intelligence providers, curated sources maintained by Deep Instinct’s research group, and production data from Deep Instinct’s customer base.
 This wide cumulation of datasets is reflective of hundreds of millions of events that occurred in 2021\.
-The proprietary database provides real\-time information on threats for the purpose of supporting Deep Instincts research efforts and to help ensure optimal security of our customers.
+The proprietary database provides real\-time information on threats for the purpose of supporting Deep Instinct’s research efforts and to help ensure optimal security of our customers.
 The analysis in this research study considers hundreds of millions of attempted attacks that occurred every day throughout 2021 within our customer environments.
-This information was gathered by Deep Instincts team of researchers who have decades of combined experience and are veterans of various cyber intelligence units in the Israel Defense Forces.
+This information was gathered by Deep Instinct’s team of researchers who have decades of combined experience and are veterans of various cyber intelligence units in the Israel Defense Forces.
 They extrapolated these findings to predict the future